bchan01/portfolio-tracker/README.md

 This project is a work in progress.
 Features implemented so far are listed below:

-* Basic User management (create, update, change password)
+* Basic user management (create, update, change password)
-* Create and maintain Portfolio which holds a list of stocks (Holding)
+* Create and maintain portfolio which holds a list of stocks (holding)
-* Add and maintain Holdings within a Portfolio
+* Add and maintain holdings within a portfolio
-* For a given Holding Entry, display the following fields:
+* For a given holding, display the following fields:
   * Stored: symbol, number of shared, purchase date, purchase price, commission
   * Calculated on demand: current stock price, gain/loss
-* Retrieve Detailed Stock Quote(s) for one or more symbols
+* Retrieve detailed stock quotes for one or more symbols
-* Retrieve Historical Stock Quote for a given symbol
+* Retrieve historical stock quote for a given symbol
-* PLot Stock Price Chart
+* PLot a chart of stock prices for a given symbol within a time range

 ---------------------------------------
 ### Microservice Architecture (MEAN Stack) ###